 - Some people report that the mushroom healed their depression and anxiety.
 Science recognizes this effect.
 Apparently, Amanita muscaria was used to develop anxiolytic drugs such as gaboxadol and tiagabine.
 Gaboxadol also increases deep sleep (much like Fly Agaric; see below).

 The most common effect would be euphoria (though sometimes effects are felt as unpleasant; set and setting play an important role) along with synaesthetic visions.
-Only rarely do entheogenic effects are experienced.
+Entheogenic effects are only rarely experienced.

 When taken before going to sleep, it may initiate vivid and lucid dreams.
 (Presumably, the lucid dreaming induction effect may be in part due to the choline content of the caps.)
 It can also induce pleasant dreams, often involving flying.
 Its influence on dreams is generally positive.